LBS2025/lbs2025/source/index.rst

 ----------------

-We are happy to announce that Prof. Ana Basiri from University of Glasgow (UK), Prof. Grant McKenzie from McGill University (Canada), and Prof. Heidi Kuusniemi from University of Vaasa (Finland) are our confirmed keynote speakers at LBS 2025.
+We are happy to announce that Prof. Ana Basiri from University of Glasgow (UK), Prof. Grant McKenzie from McGill University (Canada), Prof. Heidi Kuusniemi from University of Vaasa (Finland), and Antti Vuorela from Helsinki Region Transport (HSL) are our confirmed keynote speakers at LBS 2025.

-.. grid:: 1 3 3 3
+.. grid:: 4
-    :gutter: 2
+    :gutter: 1

     .. grid-item-card:: Prof. Anahid Basiri, University of Glasgow
          :link: pages/keynote_speakers.html#ana-basiri